 Our time on Tatawa with Fabi, Wai and the awesome group of travelers from all over the world was definitely the highlight of our time in Indonesia.
 We loved the Komodo liveaboard, spending days in and out of the water in some of the most beautiful dive sites in the world, soaking up the sun, eating great food, and taking the time to finally relax!
 (There was no reception on the boat, so that meant 3 straight days of NO WORK for us!)

 While diving in Komodo was definitely well beyond our budget of $50 USd/pp/day it was a once in a lifetime opportunity and one that was worth every penny!
 If you are planning to visit Indonesia and are considering diving in Komodo, DO IT.

 We promise that it will be the highlight of your visit to this part of the country and an experience that will stay with you for the rest of your life!

 Want more proof?
 Check out our amazing video (well we think it’s amazing) that will help you imagine what diving in Komodo is really like!

-- Travel Insurance was a mandatory requirement for this liveaboard experience.
-We recommend taking out travel insurance before you arrive in Komodo to avoid paying premium prices.
+Travel Insurance was a mandatory requirement for this liveaboard experience.
+We recommend taking out travel insurance before you arrive in Komodo Indonesia to avoid paying premium prices.
 Keep in mind that a lot of basic medical insurance plans won’t cover diving as an activity, so be sure to read the fine print and inquire about all the details.
-Luckily, diving was included in our travel insurance plan with Budget Direct Travel Insurance, although unfortunately, it’s an option available to Australian citizens/residents only.